 The sealed copy of any Court Orders must be sighted by a responsible officer (preferably an Assistant Registrar) from the Title Dealings Section of Landgate at the time of service.

 Delivery of Court Orders to Landgate in another manner (fax, email, post, etc) does not constitute proper service upon the Registrar, unless the order itself specifically authorises service in that manner.

-A Registrar’s Packet is an administrative mechanism that enables the Registrar of Titles to remove a paper certificate of title from the normal storage area to ensure that documents lodged in respect of that certificate of title are carefully considered by one of Landgate’s legal officers prior to registration.
+A Registrar’s Packet is an administrative mechanism that enables the Registrar of Titles to monitor a certificate of title for a particular reason to ensure that documents lodged in respect of that certificate of title are carefully considered by one of Landgate’s legal officers prior to registration.

 These titles are merely marked subject to the Registrar’s packet and will result in a search of the Register watermarked with Subject to Dealing or Other Action.
 Registrar’s Packets involving digital titles are created by Sundry Document type XP.